 1) excision of the edges and bottom of the wound;

-2) opening pockets and streaks;
+2) opening pockets and leaks;

 3) removal of purulent discharge;